Skip to main content

 The information could also be shared with public health authorities as required by law.
 However, the ADA is explicit that an employer cannot require an employee to agree to the sale, exchange, or transfer of their medical information as a condition of participating in the program or receiving an incentive.

 This protection is absolute.
-It ensures that your data, a detailed record of your unique physiology, cannot be commodified or shared without your explicit consent in contexts outside the direct administration of the program.
+It ensures that your personal health data, a detailed record of your unique physiology, cannot be commodified or shared without your explicit consent in contexts outside the direct administration of the program.

 The ADA requires your wellness data to be treated with the same level of privacy as the medical records in your doctor’s office.